 - Products to help with eating and drinking

-Hazel, User Interface Engineer and Jess, Industrial Designer, joined forces with Madeleine, Director of Business Development, Carers UK and Maria, Research and Development Manager, Carers UK, to run two focus groups with 16 carers at the Carers UK offices.
-Carers UK ran the first half of the session, where they went around the group and asked people to tell us a bit more about themselves, and followed this up with a questionnaire around some of the specific problems each carer faced in caring for people/a person in their life.
+Carers UK ran the first half of the session, where they invited each person to say a bit about themselves, and followed this up with a questionnaire around some of the specific problems each carer faced in caring for people/a person in their life.

-Designability then took the reins and carried out various activities, including ‘The Good, The Bad and The Ugly’, where we asked attendees to share their thoughts on existing products or services; from those that they couldn’t live without, to those that haven’t worked so well and to those that are downright ‘ugly’.
+Designability then took the reins and carried out various activities, including ‘The Good, The Bad and The Ugly’, where attendees were asked to share their thoughts on existing products or services; from those that they couldn’t live without, to those that haven’t worked so well and to those that are downright ‘ugly’.
 We also asked everyone to take us through a typical day for them:

 - What are the key challenges they face?